finlaysonstudio/finlaysonstudio-model-evals/context.md

 - Modern TypeScript best practices
 - ESM modules (use import/export syntax)
 - Vitest for testing (describe/it structure)
+- Unit tests peers in directory with implementation
 - Monorepo structure with workspace references

 ## Workflow